Frequently Asked Questions

-A: We will be using Moodle® as the class interface for online courses.
-Moodle is a course management system for teachers and learners that is rich in features and is set up around tried and tested methods of distance learning.
+A: Classes will be conducted through this website.
+We use a Learning Management System (LMS) that works seamlessly with our website backend platform.
+This LMS is built based on deep learning industry experience and is trusted by Fortune 500 companies, major universities, training organizations, and entrepreneurs worldwide for creating their online courses.
+For TorahResource Institute, this LMS serves as a course management system for teachers and learners that is rich in features and is set up around tried and tested methods of distance learning.
 It enables students to clearly understand course objectives and requirements, stay on target to meet academic and program goals, stay informed of news and events, and interact with instructors as well as fellow students.
-The system is similar to the commercial program Blackboard and is widely used throughout the world by many educational institutions.

 Enrollment Specific Questions

-Q: If I enroll in one of the three Certificate Programs, does this mean I must finish the program in the time frame as set forth for the Program, or can I take longer?
-For instance, if I were to enroll in the One Year Program (Certificate in Biblical Studies), may I take fewer courses each quarter, meaning it may take me two or three years to complete the Program?
+Q: If I enroll in the Certificate Program, does this mean I must finish the program in the time frame as set forth for the Program, or can I take longer?
+For instance, may I take fewer courses each quarter, meaning it may take me four or five years to complete the Program?

-A: Yes, students may take longer to complete a given program, in accordance with their schedules, finances, etc. However, you should be advised that the quarter in which classes are offered may vary, meaning you may have to wait for a required class to be offered before you can complete your Program.
+A: Yes, students may take longer to complete the certificate program, in accordance with their schedules, finances, etc. However, you should be advised that the quarter in which classes are offered may vary, meaning you may have to wait for a required class to be offered before you can complete your Program.

-Q: May I enroll in classes I choose rather than being tied to a Certificate Program?
+Q: May I enroll in classes I choose rather than being tied to the Certificate Program?

-A: Yes, you may choose to enroll in a class or in classes independent of being enrolled in a given Certificate Program.
-However, if you anticipate the possibility that you might eventually want to complete one of the Certificate Programs, you should declare such intentions at the beginning of your studies at TorahResource Institute so that the classes you do complete will qualify for the given Certificate Program you have chosen.
+A: Yes, you may choose to enroll in a class or in classes independent of being enrolled in the Certificate Program.
+However, if you anticipate the possibility that you might eventually want to complete the Certificate Program, you should declare such intentions at the beginning of your studies at TorahResource Institute so that the classes you do complete will qualify for the Program.